Aamer Anwar

-Aamer Anwar (born 30 December 1967) is a Scottish political activist and lawyer of Pakistani background.
+Aamer Anwar (born 30 December 1967) is a British political activist and lawyer of Pakistani origin.
 He was an active participant in the Stop the War Coalition, and campaigned against the 31st G8 summit at Gleneagles.
 He has been a longstanding critic of the Dungavel Detention Centre for failed asylum seekers, and is a trustee of the Time for Inclusive Education charity for LGBT-inclusive education in Scottish schools.

 Early life

-Anwar was born in England and lived in Liverpool before moving to Glasgow, Scotland, in 1986 to study mechanical engineering at the University of Glasgow to join the Royal Air Force.
+Anwar was born in Manchester, England to Pakistani parents on 30 December 1967 and lived in Liverpool before moving to Glasgow, Scotland, in 1986 to study mechanical engineering at the University of Glasgow to join the Royal Air Force.
 He became a student activist and led a campaign against alleged racism at the city's Dental Hospital, which helped introduce anonymous marking across all faculties at the university.

 He left engineering to study sociology and politics and was still a student when he was arrested by police officers for illegally flyposting on Ashton Lane in 1991.
 During Anwar's arrest, he was pushed to the ground, and he took civil action against Strathclyde Police.
 In 1995, Sheriff Evans found that one officer had assaulted Anwar and that it appeared to be a racially motivated attack.
 Anwar was awarded £4,200 in compensation and the policeman was temporarily suspended.
 Anwar, however, found himself criticised by the ruling sheriff in regards to the release of "bloated confrontational material" surrounding the case, with the sheriff stating that the allegations of racism did not influence his findings.
 He became a solicitor in 2000, initially as part of a Glasgow-based partnership, before founding Aamer Anwar & Co, Solicitors & Notaries in 2006.
 He has a teenage son and two daughters.